ppigazzini/000_test_release/README.md

-Test of automated release
+Test of automated releases
-Add tag
-commit 4 with release v0.0.2
+v0.0.5